gcallah/hambone/chaps/chap1.md

 Hiram nodded.

 "OK, I gotta take a whiff and do me some thinking.
-That ole drunk claimed my uncle done killed my daddy."
+That ole drunk claim it was my uncle done killed my daddy."

-Hiram shook his head: "Man, you can't believe what some drunk staggering down the street tell you.
-How he supposed to know about some damned plot to kill yo daddy?"
+Hiram shook his head: "Brother, you can't believe what some drunk staggering down the street tell you.
+How he supposed to know about some damned scheme to kill yo daddy?"

-"Hiram, there's more shit that goes down in the street than your prof Tollefsen at USC could ever dream up!
-Come on, let's get up on the roof."
+"Hiram, there's more shit that goes down in the street than your prof Tollefsen at USC could ever dream up!"

+Hampton looked to Hiram for a riposte, but, receiving none, urged, "Come on, let's go on up the roof."

-They passed through the bar to the back stairs leading up to the roof.
-Hampton asked Frankie to roll another joint.
-As he did so, Hampton told them about his encounter.
+The pair passed through the bar to the stairs leading up to the roof.
+Once up top, Hampton asked Frankie to roll another joint.
+As he did so, Hampton told all of the rooftop occupants about his encounter down on the street below.
 Then they all sat in silence as they smoked.

 Finally Hampton got up and turned to look at the others.
 He told them, "Listen, my brothers, don't nobody say nothin' about this shit.
 I gotta check this out for myself."